Nuitka/Nuitka/Developer_Manual.rst

 needed, where even less things are done with C++, e.g. the cleanup of temporary variables inside a statement will be done manually instead.

-The current status is C-ish.
-That is, with very few classes remaining, the syntax used is C++ still, but we are approaching being pure C.
+The current status is Pure C11.
+All code compiles as C11, and also in terms of workaround to missing compiler support as C++03.
+Naturally we are not using any C++ features, just the allowances of C++ features that made it into C11.

 Use of Scons internally